The purpose of warming up before physical activity is to prepare mentally and physically for your chosen activity.

 A warm-up also activates and primes the connections between your nerve and muscles, which improves the efficiency of movement.
 Additionally, your range of motion (flexibility) should be increased by dynamic stretching.

 A warm-up for light physical activity will take around 10 minutes.
 It involves light aerobic activity and some dynamic stretching movements appropriate for the activity you’re about to perform.
 This could include:

 - fast-paced walking

 - arm swings

-Contrary to what most people think, there is little evidence that static stretching reduces your risk of injury during physical activity or exercise, or even soreness the next day.
+There's little evidence that static stretching reduces your risk of injury during physical activity or exercise, or even soreness the next day.
 However dynamic stretching, incorporated into an aerobic warm-up, remains very popular.